helstab/GGLREM/README.md

 - Should run on ArcGIS all 10.x ; built on Python 2.7
 - Download the toolbox zip and unzip in your project folder.
+- Version 2.0 adds Steps 5 & 6 as an experimental Cut/Fill volume calculator.
 - The rest of this README has not been updated since the release of Version 2.0.

-- Version 2.0 adds Steps 5 & 6 as an experimental Cut/Fill volume calculator.
+# If you have a problem with the tool, FIX IT!
+That's what Open Source is all about.

 ![gglremtool](https://user-images.githubusercontent.com/29985018/44349484-fb496e80-a451-11e8-8dd1-e9a31d1bb486.png)